Pentagon reaffirms Microsoft’s JEDI cloud contract win despite procurement mistake

 With Amazon likely to continue its legal challenge, the decision means there is still no end to the bitter legal fight that has held up the Joint Enterprise Defense Infrastructure, commonly known as JEDI, for close to two years.
 An Amazon representative did not immediately respond to questions on whether it would appeal the decision.

-“The Department has completed its comprehensive re-evaluation of the JEDI Cloud proposals and determined that Microsoft’s proposal continues to represent the best value to the Government,” said Russ Goemaere, a Defense Department spokesman.
+“The department has completed its comprehensive reevaluation of the JEDI Cloud proposals and determined that Microsoft’s proposal continues to represent the best value to the government,” said Russ Goemaere, a Defense Department spokesman.
 He added that contract performance cannot begin until after Feb.
 13 because of an existing court order, but the department hopes to begin work on JEDI soon.

 “DoD is eager to begin delivering this capability to our men and women in uniform,” Goemaere added.